 2 - There is no known cure for arthritis but there are many treatment options.

-There is no single medication or treatment that cures arthritis.
+Though some forms of arthritis, like Lyme arthritis, may be curable with antibiotics, there is no single medication or treatment that cures most forms of arthritis.
 Treatment options can help manage pain, control arthritis symptoms, and reduce joint damage or deformity.

 - Is There an Arthritis Cure?